-- The slope of all handicap parking spaces and access aisles cannot exceed 2% in any direction. - There must be at least one handicap parking space for every Type A unit and must be the closest space available to accessible route to building entrance(s). - There must be additional handicap parking spaces equal to 2% of all Type B unit designated parking spaces.
-The first such space must be van accessible. - There must be one van accessible parking space at all site office locations for public accommodation. - 1 of 6 handicap spaces, with a minimum of one, must be van accessible. - All site amenities, including dumpsters, must have either designated handicap parking spaces or be served by an accessible route. - All property entrances must have a monument sign with brick or stone columns and lighting. - BE SURE WHEN MEASURING SLOPES THE LEVEL IS AT % AND NOT DEGREE.
+- The slope of all handicap parking spaces and access aisles cannot exceed 2% in any direction. - There must be at least one handicap parking space for every Type A unit and must be the closest space available to accessible route to building entrance(s). - There must be additional handicap parking spaces equal to 2% of all Type B unit designated parking spaces. - There must be one van accessible parking space at all site office locations for public accommodation. - 1 of 6 handicap spaces, with a minimum of one, must be van accessible. - All site amenities, including all dumpsters, must have either designated handicap parking spaces or be served by an accessible route. - All property entrances must have a monument sign with brick or stone columns and lighting.